McCain Announces Opposition To Obamacare Repeal Bill, Possibly Dooming It

 "I cannot in good conscience vote for the Graham-Cassidy proposal.
 I believe we could do better working together, Republicans and Democrats, and have not yet really tried," McCain said in a statement posted on his website.

 McCain now joins Sen. Rand Paul, R-Ky., as one of two Republican "no" votes on the bill.
-Republicans cannot lose any additional senators and still pass the legislation with 50 votes and Vice President Mike Pence acting as the tie-breaker.
+Republicans cannot lose any additional senators and still pass the legislation with 50 votes and Vice President Pence acting as the tiebreaker.

 The focus now shifts to two female GOP moderates, Sens.
 Lisa Murkowski of Alaska and Susan Collins of Maine.